 Sanchi: Monuments to watch out

 Other than Stupa one, there are many smaller stupas nearby.
-Stupa two is very close and the stupa three is at the slope of the hill.
+Stupa two is very close and stupa three is at the slope of the hill.
 Other than these there was a fully functional monastery in Sanchi.
 Remains of the same are present and being restored by ASI.
-Do You know about?
+Do You know about it?
 The Parthenon.
-Famous temple in Athens is referred to by many as the pinnacle of ancient Greek architecture.
+The famous temple in Athens is referred to by many as the pinnacle of ancient Greek architecture.
 But we have our very own Parthenon in Sanchi’s Stupa complex.
-Other than these monuments there is a special prayer hall right
+Other than these monuments there is a special prayer hall, right?

 Interesting to Know

-Sanchi was not however, only monument emperor Ashoka commissioned.
+Sanchi was not, however, the only monument emperor Ashoka commissioned.
 He is renowned in contemporary records for his buildings.
-Sanchi is among the well-preserved and famous of those who survived the test of times.
+Sanchi is among the most well-preserved and famous of those who survived the test of time.
 This may owe to Vidisha’s importance as a major center for trade and commerce.
-The prosperity and piety of its merchants and he care that successive dynasties lavished on Sanchi.
+The prosperity and piety of its merchants and the care that successive dynasties lavished on Sanchi.

 Discovery and Conservation